huntdatacenter/docs/docs/working-in-your-lab/workbench/installation.md

 4. Quit your browser and restart it again for the certificate to get recognized.

-5. When opening the Workbench for the first time you will be asked for macOS password, allowing the browser to access the your client certificate stored in Keychain.
+5. When opening the workbench for the first time you will be asked for macOS password, allowing the browser to access the your client certificate stored in Keychain.
    After filling in the password you can confirm by clicking on `Always allow`.